ataul12/r-programming/README.md

 # r-programming
-Test files for statistical analysis
+Test files for statistical analysis and r programming language for proving theories